microsoft/jrt-controller/docs/understand_simple_app_c.md

-q_size :  The number of elements in the data entry array which is used when the application class receives messages. num_streams :  Number of streams. streams : The streams defined above. initialization_timeout_secs : Maximum time to allow for the initialisation to complete.
+q_size :  The number of elements in the data entry array which is used when the application class receives messages. num_streams :  Number of streams. streams : The streams defined above. initialization_timeout_secs : Maximum time to allow for the initialization to complete.
                       If set to zero, no timer will be run. sleep_timeout_secs :  How long the abstraction class receiver loop should sleep each iteration.
                       This can be set to a nanosecond precision.